JackO200/FSSR_ML/README.md

-# FSSR_ML
+# FSSR: Forest Sensing for Search and Recovery
-Utilizing machine learning and computer vision for object detection
+Utilizing machine learning and computer vision for detection of human decomposition from forest canopies